Phone

 Filing Late

-Claims must be filed within 18 months of the fiscal year-end.
-Missing the deadline results in lost credits.
+SR&ED claims must be filed within 18 months of your fiscal year-end.
+Late submissions are not accepted, and missing the deadline means losing valuable credits.

 SR&ED Tax Credits and Incorporated Businesses